Welcome to your Clairification Dashboard and Monthly Tip!

 - Leave token gifts like gift cards, movie tickets, or even just a few Hershey’s kisses on employees’ desks with a note that says, “Thanks for all your hard work.
 I noticed!”

-- Show an afternoon movie (choose from this list?), and make popcorn.
+- Show an afternoon movie, and make popcorn.

 - Let everyone leave early the afternoon prior to the holiday.